d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 - **-h, --help**

-Including the help flag on this command will display help on the usage of this command.
+Including the help flag will display help for the command.

-- **-u User, --user=USER**

-If you are not logged in yet, including this flag along with the password and URL flags can be used to log into a server in the same command.

-- **-p Password, --password=PASSWORD**

-If you are not logged in yet, use this flag along with the user and URL flags to login.
-Use the provided iLO password corresponding to the username you gave to login.

-- **--sessionid=SESSIONID**

-Optionally include this flag if you would prefer to connect using a session id instead of a normal login.

 - **--includelogs**